Key West race riot: Aftermath

 Newspapers around the United States blamed the violence on Johnson, although the Afro-American Sentinel from Omaha, Nebraska, praised the black community's vigorous defense of him.

-An all-white jury was empaneled for Johnson's criminal case, and after 21 minutes of deliberation, found him guilty.
-He was ordered to be hanged, and he was executed on 21 September 1897 as thousands of people watched.
-Johnson confessed at his execution.
+An all-white jury was empaneled for Johnson's trial.
+After all three women identified Johnson, who admitted his guilt, the jury found him guilty after 21 minutes of deliberation.
+He was sentenced to death and executed by hanging on 21 September 1897 as a crowd of as many as 5,000 people watched.
+Johnson admitted his guilt again at his execution.